michaelchimento/STbayes/README.md

 ```
 Estimates are not far off, but depend on network density and stochastic processes of each simulation.
 See vignette ```simulate_data_manytimes.R``` to quench your thirst for model validation.

 STbayes also provides easy access to estimated learning times with ```extract_acqTime``` if you have fit the model with generated quantities (gq=T) and acquisition time estimates (est_acqTime=T).
-Generated quantities also includes log-likelihood of observations for WAIC calulations etc.
+Generated quantities also includes log-likelihood of observations for WAIC calulations etc. To plot comparison of estimates versus known values:

 ```r
 #get data for estimated times